IswaryaIlanchezhiyan/Iswarya_asic_course/README.md

 iverilog is the simulator used for this course.

 **How Simulator works**

-*Simulator looks for the change in the values of input.
++Simulator looks for the change in the values of input.
-*Upon change to the input,output is evaluated.
++Upon change to the input,output is evaluated.

 </details>